 “The work you do is sacred, and I am moved by the ethos and commitment you show every day in caring for patients.
 You make a difference in people’s lives, and I am here to share my thoughts because of the care you provided for me.
 I am eternally grateful.”

 Meg Leonard also wants to share her gratitude with health care workers who saved her husband’s life and kept her hopes alive during a very challenging time.
+(Watch this video to see how a sense of teamwork among care givers has never been stronger.)

 Meg Leonard thanked frontline workers for rising up once again to handle a precipitous surge.